-Project full title: Ankle and Foot Orthotic Personalisation via Rapid Manufacturing activity started with a number of task meetings and wide consultation with SME and clinical partners to define the user specifications.
-The Design Workflow has been developed and continues to be refined.
-The alpha version of the software has been developed in the 3-Matic platform working with SME partners to develop a user-friendly interface and automated functionality.
-Prototype designs have already been created for ankle-foot orthoses.
+In WP5 excellent progress has been made towards the development of a Personalised Orthotic Design (POD) CAD/CAM system, one of the major objectives of the A-FOOTPRINT project.
+The RTD activity started with a number of task meetings and wide consultation with SME and clinical partners to define the user specifications and Design Workflow.
+The alpha version of the software was successfully developed in the 3-Matic platform, working with SME partners to develop a user-friendly interface and automated functionality.
+Prototype designs have successfully been created for ankle-foot orthoses and foot orthoses, including novel and highly innovative features.
 Design file output/input compatibility with rapid manufacturing systems has already been demonstrated and verified through the successful manufacture of prototype devices.
 Success has also been achieved for development of a co-creation design process in WP5 to exploit user customisable features that emerge as part of the exploitation of design freedom in additive manufacturing.
 These will the enable clinical services to move beyond the usual restricted list of varying personalised devices by colour or pattern for example.